Skip to main content

 (* width height))

-You can create multiple bindings in a single let.
-Later bindings can reference earlier ones.
+You can stack as many bindings as you need.
+Later bindings can refer to earlier ones.

 Learn more: Global and Local Bindings